revaturelabs/interviewquestions/Java/Collections/Generics.md

 <blockquote>

-- For `generic type invocation`, we should replaces `T` with some concrete value, such as `Integer`.Like a normal invocation instead of passing an argument to a method, you are passing a `type argument — Integer`.The `integerBox` will hold the reference.An invocation of a generic type is generally known as a <b>parameterized type</b>.
+- For `generic type invocation`, we should replace `T` with some concrete value, such as `Integer`.
+Like a normal invocation instead of passing an argument to a method, you are passing a `type argument — Integer`.
+The `integerBox` will hold the reference.
+An invocation of a generic type is generally known as a <b>parameterized type</b>.

     `Draw<Integer> integerBox;`